Updated 20th November 2021.

-Can I get a mortgage after an IVA?
+Can I get a mortgage on IVA?

 You will need to provide extra evidence for any mortgage application and use a specialist lender.
 However, the interest rates will be higher than a standard high street mortgage.

-If your IVA is still active, then its highly likely you won’t get a mortgage at all.
-Furthermore, You will need your IVA to be satisfied.
+If your IVA is still active, then its highly likely you will not get a mortgage at all.
+Furthermore, you will need your IVA to be satisfied.

 There is a specialist lender who will accept a mortgage application once the IVA is completed.
 Each IVA mortgage application will be judged on the circumstances at the time.

 How does an IVA affect my credit report?

 As a result, your credit score will go down.
 Coupled with a lower credit score meaning you may struggle to borrow money and especially when it comes to obtaining an IVA mortgage.

-In conclusion when you apply for credit – such as a mortgage – the IVA mortgages lender will use your credit information to help them decide if you’re likely to pay them back.
+In conclusion when you apply for credit – such as a mortgage – the IVA mortgages lender will use your credit information to help them decide if you are likely to pay them back.

-Can I lose my home in an IVA?
+Will I lose my home in an IVA?

 How to get a mortgage after an IVA.

 Ensuring all balances are reflected as settled once the IVA is satisfied.
 However, having copy of your discharge certificate to send to the mortgage lender will also be important.

 Having the help of an IVA expert broker will increase your chances of success.
 For instance, the brokers we work with have experience in placing IVA mortgages and know the criteria and processes involved.

 There are many reasons to use an expert IVA mortgages broker.
 Above all, it will give you the best chance of getting the best IVA mortgage possible.

 Speak to an IVA mortgage advisor.

 We tend to find that most people go to their own bank, only to either find out they do not do IVA mortgages, get declined, or cannot borrow what they need due to lender affordability.
-Remember, just because one lender has declined you, don’t give up!

 As such, they will have access to all the specialist lenders to really enhance your chances of you obtaining the IVA mortgage you need.